-The following table reflects the return and cost for each type of SFT and Swap broken down between the Company, the Investment Adviser and third parties for the year ended 30 September 2021.
+The following table reflects the return and cost for each type of SFT and Swap broken down between the Company, the Investment Advisor and third parties for the year ended September 30, 2022.
 The returns presented are isolated to the financing transactions themselves and therefore do not include investment returns on the underlying collateral positions;

 Company Investment Adviser Third parties

 Repurchase transaction

 Securities or commodities lending and securities or

-commodities borrowing - -
+commodities

-Margin lending transactions (24,529) -
+Margin lending transactions (159,721)

-Total return swaps - -
+Total return swaps

-Total (24,529) -
+Total (159,721) -

-These disclosures have been prepared by the Investment Adviser and reflect the Investment Adviser's data as at 30 September 2021.
+These disclosures have been prepared by the Investment Adviser and reflect the Investment Adviser's data as at 30 September 2022.